zzz318418/DM2025-Lab1-Exercise/README.md

 uv run python -m ipykernel install --user --name=dm2025lab --display-name "Python (dm2025lab)"
 ```
 ### 9. Run the code
-You can now open Jupyter Notebook and select the Python (dm2025lab) kernel to run the exercises.
+You can now open Jupyter Notebook and select the Python (dm2025lab) kernel (on the top-right corner) to run the exercises.